-If the results obtained with the calculus are close to the experimental data, it's possible to validate them and to use them to explore not only the temperature distribution over the surface of the body but also the flow field surrounding the wing.
-Different analytical models were used to determine the best solution both in a steady and in an unsteady state Furthermore, a very fine grid must be used for the analysis, the local flow separation phoenomenon involves the heat exchange behaviour.
-Figure 5 shows the mesh adopted with a thin boundary layer and a finest zone to resolve the wake.
+If the results obtained with the calculus are close to the experimental data, it's possible to validate them.
+After this step it is possible to use results to explore not only the temperature distribution over the surface of the body but also the flow field surrounding the wing.

+Different analytical models were used to determine the best solution both in a steady and in an unsteady state.

+A first set of analyses were accomplished using a 2d model to better understand the behavior of the system and to set up the numerical parameters of the simulation.
+Then a 3d model was implemented.

+Furthermore, a very fine grid must be used for the analysis, the local flow separation phenomenon involves the heat exchange behavior.

+Fig. 14: Discretization of the 3d model over a middle plane of the wing

+Figure 14 shows the mesh adopted with a thin boundary layer and a finest zone to resolve the wake.
+It was obtained extruding the planar grid of the 2d model

-Fig. 5: Discretization of the model 4.1 The model adopted The main approaches selected to simulate the process are two: the first and less costly method is based on the RANS model; then a LES model was used to understand better the small scale phenomena.
+4.1 The model adopted

+The main approaches selected to simulate the process are two: the first and less costly method is based on the RANS model; then a LES model was used to examine the small scale phenomena.

 The first set of the analyses is executed using the k- ε realizable model with wall function and enabling the viscous heating option.
-The inlet boundary condition is imposed using the experimental data condition such as the velocity, the temperature, the pressure and the turbulence (the length scale has the magnitude of the honeycomb cells).
+The inlet and the outlet boundary conditions are imposed using the experimental conditions.
+Velocity, temperature, pressure and turbulence (the length scale has the magnitude of the honeycomb cells) are the same of the test section of the wind tunnel.

 The thermal equilibrium was reached assigning an adiabatic condition to the surface of the body, i.e. neglecting temperature sources.
 The physical properties of the Mylar are assigned to the wall of the wing.

 The low Mach number and the very small temperature gradient justify an incompressible fluid formulation.

-Fig. 6: Temperature Spectral Density at a node The second set of the analyses adopt the LES model.
+The second set of the analyses adopt the LES model.
 A time step of 5e-05 sec. was used and the results are observed for a period of 0.02 seconds.
-The spectrum of the unsteady behaviour of the flow is showed in figure 6.
-The main events occur at a frequency from 0 to 2000 Hz, so the time step used can describe the flow.
-4.2 The results All the analyses are performed using a commercial CFD package, a Fluent Inc. product.